Nikolas-Milanovic/HockeyRSVP/README.md

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/59632554/190837654-00aeaa83-2274-48a9-aff1-15a1bb5f847e.png">

-4) **Participants then recieve an email with there unqiue URL invite.** This is accomplished using a third party package called EmailJS.
+4) **Participants then recieve an email with their unqiue URL invite.** This is accomplished using a third party package called EmailJS.

 <img width="1221" alt="image" src="https://user-images.githubusercontent.com/59632554/190837436-9f681f22-06f8-40a0-90c2-a57302081837.png">